Introduction to RedHat Enterprise Linux 8.0

 Marking Interface to start persistently

 We will get the below window to configure the interface, Make sure to tick the “Automatically connect to this network when it available” if you required to configure a static IP we can configure the same by clicking on “IPv4 Setting” Tab.
 Once done click save and exit to Network window.

-Configure the Hostname in bottom and click Apply.
-We can verify the changed hostname in right side bottom of current window.
-By default the interface will be enable in case if it not enabled clock on On/OFF at the right side top corner.
+Configure the Hostname in the bottom and click Apply.
+We can verify the changed hostname on the right side bottom of the current window.
+By default, the interface will be enabled in case if it not enabled clock on On/OFF at the right side top corner.
 Once everything completed click Done to exit from Network & Hostname window.

 Choose the purpose of the server and support subscription we have.